PriMon-07/coding-problems/src/interview/interviewQ2.md

 **Dialect in Hibernate**
 Specifies the database-specific SQL dialect.

-**Design Patterns**

-* Singleton, Factory, Observer, Strategy, etc.

 **Account (Saving, Current) Cash Withdrawal Database and Java Layer Design**

 * Design a database schema with tables for accounts, transactions, etc.
 * Use Hibernate or JDBC to interact with the database.
 * Implement business logic for withdrawals, interest calculations, etc.
 * Consider using design patterns like Strategy or Template Method for different account types.

-**Abstract Class vs. Interface**
-Refer to point 6.

-**Internal Implementation of HashSet**
-HashSet uses a hash table to store elements.

-**Finding Two Numbers Summing to k**
-Use a HashMap to store seen numbers and their complements.

 **Time Complexities of Get and Put Methods of Map** O(1) on average, but can be O(n) in worst-case scenarios due to collisions.